Bosnia Wine

 Does Bosnia Produce Brandy?

-Can you drink alcohol in Bosnia?
+Is alcohol widely available in Bosnia?